NxPKG/khulnasoft-docs/content/waf/reference/legacy/old-rate-limiting/_index.md

 ### Using a custom HTML page or a redirect

 If you wish to display a custom HTML page, configure an custom page for `HTTP 429` errors (`Too many requests`) in the dashboard.
-Cloudflare will display this page when you select _Default Cloudflare Rate Limiting Page_ in **Response type** (the default value for the field).
+Khulnasoft will display this page when you select _Default Khulnasoft Rate Limiting Page_ in **Response type** (the default value for the field).

 You can use the following method to redirect a rate-limited client to a specific URL: